Large spots on the child's body. Diseases that cause spots on a child's body

 Allergies are also caused by food additives, preservatives, emulsifiers and dyes.

-There is a drug allergy that occurs as a result of prolonged use of any drug or its overdose.
-Treatment of drug allergy consists in the exclusion of the drug from use.
-Antibiotics of the penicillin series most often cause an allergic reaction.
-Drug allergies do not go away with time.
-If a reaction to the drug is found, then it will last for life.
-There are special diagnostic tests that determine the tolerance of certain drugs.
+There is a drug allergy that occurs as a result of prolonged use of a drug or its overdose.
+Treatment of drug allergies consists of eliminating the drug from use.
+Penicillin antibiotics most often cause an allergic reaction.
+Drug allergies do not go away over time.
+If a reaction to a medicine is detected, it will last for life.
+There are special diagnostic tests that determine the tolerability of certain medications.

-Irritants can be chemical in nature.
+Irritants may be chemical in nature.
 Heavy metal compounds are sometimes present in household chemicals and clothing.
-Small red dots on the child's body appear at the points of contact with the irritant.
-The rash can be localized throughout the body and accompanied by itching.
+Small red dots appear on the child’s body at points of contact with the irritant.
+The rash can be localized throughout the body and be accompanied by itching.

-Diagnosis of allergic dermatitis is to identify the allergen.
+Diagnosis of allergic dermatitis involves identifying the allergen.
 At the first stage of treatment, allergenic foods should be excluded from the diet.
 Antihistamine drugs and ointments for external use are prescribed.
-A neglected form of allergic dermatitis can develop into eczema.
+An advanced form of allergic dermatitis can develop into eczema.

-Chickenpox is an acute infectious disease.
-A characteristic rash in the form of red blisters appears on the child's body.
+Chicken pox is an acute infectious disease.
+A characteristic rash in the form of red blisters appears on the child’s body.
 Initially, the rash appears on the scalp, then spreads throughout the body.
-The palms and soles remain intact.
-The first phase of the disease proceeds in an acute form, the child's body temperature rises to 38-39ºС.
-Chickenpox can be mild, moderate, or severe.
+The palms and soles remain untouched.
+The first phase of the disease occurs in an acute form; the child’s body temperature rises to 38-39ºC.
+Chickenpox can occur in mild, moderate and severe forms.

-The mild form of the disease is characterized by a small rash and subfebrile body temperature.
-Chickenpox in the middle form is accompanied by high fever, headache and vomiting.
-Eruptions on the skin are plentiful and last for 5-6 days.
-Severe chickenpox is characterized by a high temperature reaching 39-40ºС, severe headaches, delirium, vomiting and loss of appetite.
-The rash persists on the skin for 7-9 days.
+The mild form of the disease is characterized by a slight rash and low-grade body temperature.
+Chickenpox in its moderate form is accompanied by high fever, headache and vomiting.
+Skin rashes are profuse and last for 5-6 days.
+Severe chickenpox is characterized by high fever, reaching 39-40ºC, severe headaches, delirium, vomiting and loss of appetite.
+The rash remains on the skin for 7-9 days.
 The child will need bed rest, the vesicles are treated with brilliant green or an alcohol solution.

-Sweating is a skin irritation that occurs due to a violation of thermoregulation.
+Miliaria is a skin irritation that occurs due to impaired thermoregulation.
 The skin of young children is distinguished by its thinness and vulnerability.
-The ducts in the sweat glands are formed before the age of 6, in connection with this, sweating in infants is difficult.
-With prickly heat, the skin of children is covered with small pink or red dots.
-They appear on the head, on the back and chest, in the natural folds of the skin.
-For treatment, baths with medicinal herbs are recommended - chamomile, a string.
-Rashes should be sprinkled with talcum powder or baby powder.
+Ducts in the sweat glands are formed before the age of 6 years, and therefore sweating in infants is difficult.
+With heat rash, children's skin becomes covered with small pink or red dots.
+They appear on the head, on the back and chest, in natural folds of the skin.
+For treatment, baths with medicinal herbs - chamomile, string - are recommended.
+The rash should be covered with talcum powder or baby powder.

-To prevent prickly heat, it is necessary not to overheat the child.
+To prevent heat rash, it is necessary not to overheat the child.

 The air temperature in the children's room should not exceed 22ºС.
-Bathe your baby at least once a day and change diapers more often.
+It is necessary to bathe the baby at least once a day and change diapers more often.

 Rubella is a viral disease transmitted by airborne droplets.
-The incubation period for rubella is 16-18 days.
+The incubation period for rubella lasts 16-18 days.
 Then there is an increase in the occipital and posterior cervical lymph nodes.
-A patchy red-pink rash appears on the skin after the end of the incubation period.
-The rash is localized in all areas of the skin and lasts 3 days.
+A spotty, red-pink rash appears on the skin after the incubation period ends.
+The rash is localized to all areas of the skin and lasts for 3 days.
 The body temperature of a sick child does not exceed +37.5ºС.

 What other reasons could there be?